picodotdev/alis/README.md

 # alis

-Arch Linux Install Script (alis) installs unnatended, automated and customized Arch Linux system.
+Arch Linux Install Script (alis) installs unattended, automated and customized Arch Linux system.

 For new features, improvements and bugs fill an issue in GitHub or make a pull request.